junxit/us-congress-bills-111/bill.md

   - **(2)** *Minimum requirements*
     - **(A)** *Prospective flight crewmembers* Rules issued under paragraph (1) shall ensure that prospective flight crewmembers undergo comprehensive pre-employment screening, including an assessment of the skills, aptitudes, airmanship, and suitability of each applicant for a position as a flight crewmember in terms of functioning effectively in the air carrier’s operational environment.
     - **(B)** *All flight crewmembers* Rules issued under paragraph (1) shall ensure that, after the date that is 3 years after the date of enactment of this Act, all flight crewmembers—
-      - **(i)** have obtained an airline transport pilot license under part 61 of title 14, Code of Federal Regulations; and
+      - **(i)** have obtained an airline transport pilot certificate under part 61 of title 14, Code of Federal Regulations; and
       - **(ii)** have appropriate multi-engine aircraft flight experience, as determined by the Administrator.
 - **(b)** *Deadlines* The Administrator shall issue—
   - **(1)** not later than 180 days after the date of enactment of this Act, a notice of proposed rulemaking under subsection (a); and
   - **(2)** not later than 24 months after such date of enactment, a final rule under subsection (a).

 ## § 11.
+Airline transport pilot certification

+- **(a)** *Rulemaking proceeding* The Administrator of the Federal Aviation Administration shall conduct a rulemaking proceeding to amend part 61 of title 14, Code of Federal Regulations, to modify requirements for the issuance of an airline transport pilot certificate.
+- **(b)** *Minimum requirements* To be qualified to receive an airline transport pilot certificate pursuant to subsection (a), an individual shall—
+  - **(1)** have sufficient flight hours, as determined by the Administrator, to enable a pilot to function effectively in an air carrier operational environment; and
+  - **(2)** have received flight training, academic training, or operational experience that will prepare a pilot, at a minimum, to—
+    - **(A)** function effectively in a multipilot environment;
+    - **(B)** function effectively in adverse weather conditions, including icing conditions;
+    - **(C)** function effectively during high altitude operations;
+    - **(D)** adhere to the highest professional standards; and
+    - **(E)** function effectively in an air carrier operational environment.
+- **(c)** *Flight hours*
+  - **(1)** *Numbers of flight hours* The total flight hours required by the Administrator under subsection (b)(1) shall be at least 1,500 flight hours.
+  - **(2)** *Flight hours in difficult operational conditions* The total flight hours required by the Administrator under subsection (b)(1) shall include sufficient flight hours, as determined by the Administrator, in difficult operational conditions that may be encountered by an air carrier to enable a pilot to operate safely in such conditions.
+- **(d)** *Credit toward flight hours* The Administrator may allow specific academic training courses, beyond those required under subsection (b)(2), to be credited toward the total flight hours required under subsection (c).
+The Administrator may allow such credit based on a determination by the Administrator that allowing a pilot to take specific academic training courses will enhance safety more than requiring the pilot to fully comply with the flight hours requirement.
+- **(e)** *Recommendations of expert panel* In conducting the rulemaking proceeding under this section, the Administrator shall review and consider the assessment and recommendations of the expert panel to review part 121 and part 135 training hours established by section 7(b) of this Act.
+- **(f)** *Deadline* Not later than 36 months after the date of enactment of this Act, the Administrator shall issue a final rule under subsection (a).

+## § 12.
 Flight schools, flight education, and pilot academic training

 - **(a)** *GAO study* The Comptroller General shall conduct a comprehensive study of flight schools, flight education, and academic training requirements for certification of an individual as a pilot.
 - **(b)** *Minimum contents of study* The study shall include, at a minimum—
   - **(1)** an assessment of the Federal Aviation Administration’s oversight of flight schools;
   - **(2)** an assessment of the Administration’s academic training requirements in effect on the date of enactment of this Act as compared to flight education provided to a pilot by accredited 2- and 4-year universities;
+  - **(3)** an assessment of the quality of pilots entering the part 121 air carrier workforce from all sources after receiving training from flight training providers, including Aviation Accreditation Board International, universities, pilot training organizations, and the military, utilizing the training records of part 121 air carriers, including consideration of any relationships between flight training providers and air carriers;
-  - **(3)** a comparison of the academic training requirements for pilots in the United States to the academic training requirements for pilots in other countries;
+  - **(4)** a comparison of the academic training requirements for pilots in the United States to the academic training requirements for pilots in other countries;
-  - **(4)** a determination and description of any improvements that may be needed in the Administration’s academic training requirements for pilots;
+  - **(5)** a determination and description of any improvements that may be needed in the Administration’s academic training requirements for pilots;
-  - **(5)** an assessment of student financial aid and loan options available to individuals interested in enrolling at a flight school for both academic and flight hour training;
+  - **(6)** an assessment of student financial aid and loan options available to individuals interested in enrolling at a flight school for both academic and flight hour training;
-  - **(6)** an assessment of the Federal Aviation Administration’s oversight of general aviation flight schools that offer or would like to offer training programs under part 142 of title 14, Code of Federal Regulations; and
+  - **(7)** an assessment of the Federal Aviation Administration’s oversight of general aviation flight schools that offer or would like to offer training programs under part 142 of title 14, Code of Federal Regulations; and
-  - **(7)** an assessment of whether compliance with the English speaking requirements applicable to pilots under part 61 of such title is adequately tested and enforced.
+  - **(8)** an assessment of whether compliance with the English speaking requirements applicable to pilots under part 61 of such title is adequately tested and enforced.
 - **(c)** *Report* Not later than 120 days after the date of enactment of this Act, the Comptroller General shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report on the results of the study.

-## § 12.
+## § 13.
 Voluntary safety programs

 - **(a)** *Report* Not later than 180 days after the date of enactment of this Act, the Administrator of the Federal Aviation Administration shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science and Transportation of the Senate a report on the aviation safety action program, the flight operational quality assurance program, the line operations safety audit, and the advanced qualification program.
 - **(b)** *Contents* The report shall include—